Pneumothorax Treatment & Management

 Tension pneumothorax

-A worsening pneumothorax, usually with a 1-way valve phenomenon, can allow air into the intrapleural space and prevent its escape, causing mediastinal shift, pulmonary shunting, and circulatory collapse.
+A worsening pneumothorax, usually with a one-way valve phenomenon, can allow air into the intrapleural space and prevent its escape, causing mediastinal shift, pulmonary shunting, and circulatory collapse.

-Treatment of tension pneumothorax is emergent and should be performed before confirmatory radiologic studies.
-Needle decompression is performed before definitive treatment with tube thoracostomy (see Tension pneumothorax under Hospital Management).
+Treatment of tension pneumothorax is done on an emergency basis and should be performed before confirmatory radiologic studies.
+Needle decompression is performed before definitive treatment with tube thoracostomy (see Hospital Management).

 In mechanically ventilated patients, high pressures and air trapping place patients at risk for tension pneumothorax if the thoracostomy is not functioning.
 Patients with smaller pneumothoraces that would otherwise be managed with aspiration or observation sometimes undergo thoracostomy because of the need for mechanical ventilation.